LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 A fast pitch tracking algorithm using the harmonic model, based on the paper

+# How to run
+Run run_white_example.m or run_colored_example.m in MATLAB

+# How to cite
  Shi L, Nielsen J K, Jensen J R, et al. Bayesian Pitch Tracking Based on the Harmonic Model[J].
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2019.

-# How to run
-Run run_white_example.m or run_colored_example.m in MATLAB

 # References
 This fast computation of the likelihood function is based on the fast pitch estimation method proposed in